-Pasta e fagioli!
 I consider myself a soup snob.
 Growing up in the Ukraine, my grandma made soup from scratch and with lots of love every-single-day.

 - Onion and garlic: Saute in oil first without other veggies sweating them.
 Then add carrots and celery.

-How to Make Pasta e Fagioli Soup
+How to Make Pasta Fagioli Soup

 - Add canned tomato products, broth and beans and cook for 15 minutes.
 Do not add pasta yet.

-How to Store, Reheat and Freeze Pasta e Fagioli
+How to Store and Freeze Leftovers

 Store: Refrigerate soup for up to 5 days.
 However, pasta soaks up liquid with each day unless you have cooked it separately.